winton/typectl/README.md

 By passing promise return values to successive wrapped functions, the most optimal execution order occurs naturally based on the "race" to execute functions as their arguments resolve.

-To prepare function arguments from return values, the API provides type-safe ways of transforming promise values without needing to resolve them.
+The API also provides type-safe ways of transforming promise values without requiring their resolution, which aid in preparing arguments or final return values.

 ### How it works